mukerem/telebirrweb/README.md

 # telebirr

-Python package for integrating telebirr web API with your project.
+## Python package used to integrating telebirr web API with your project.

-# telebirrweb Integration Guide
+### Telebirr Web API Integration Guide

 #### Step 1: